Skip to main content

 The file formats available will depend on what plan you're on.

-• Basic plan: SRT, TXT, DOCX, PDF and MP4 with embedded subtitles.
+• Starter & Lite plans: SRT, TXT, DOCX, PDF and MP4 with embedded subtitles.

 • Pro/Business plans and Human-made files: MP4 with embedded subtitles, SRT, TXT, DOCX, PDF, VTT, STL, HTML, XML, FCPXML, JSON, EDL, CSV.